phil-huynh/mvp/README.md

 ---
 ### Map Chords Feature
 #### This feature is in development.
-It will allow the user to identify unknown chords or scales that they are playing by inputing them on the neck.
+It will allow the user to identify unknown chords or scales that they are playing by inputting them on the neck.
 It will identify chords and scales as well a provide alternative options and suggestions for related structures.
 Updates coming soon.
 ---
 ---
 ## 🧪 Technologies